 We pass a house in need of renovation ...

 Rest area with wayside cross

 Chapel in Redlham

-On the way to Attnang Puchheim we climb a hill that leads into the city.
+On the way to Attnang-Puchheim we climb a hill that leads into the town.

 In the Motherhouse of the Franciscan Sisters in Vöcklabruck we were warmly welcomed.